chakripavankumar/AI-Cohort/README.md

   [Folder setup]
- 2.How to create the routing inside the nexts js => go to App create a folter Test init create page.tsx =>now its time for test go to the url and click on the /test its going work(now  the way routeing works on the app folder) "Every folder that we createnin the App folder that will reflect to url" now the question is? => how to create a folder that doesn't  reflect to url => this can be done by Route groups "By giving special convention (folder name) OR [[...folder name]]" the same way we can use for the layout
+ 2.How to create the routing inside the nexts js => go to App create a folter Test init create page.tsx =>now its time for test go to the url and click on the /test its going work(now  the way routeing works on the app folder) "Every folder that we create in the App folder that will reflect to url" now the question is? => how to create a folder that doesn't  reflect to url => this can be done by Route groups "By giving special convention (folder name) OR [[...folder name]]" the same way we can use for the layout